 Noy Bar: There are two main challenges when moving customers from on-premise to SaaS:

-When migrating customers from on-premise to SaaS we made efforts to make the SaaS version appealing
+When migrating customers from on-premise to SaaS we made efforts to make the SaaS version appealing.
+Click-To-Tweet.HP Enterprise

-When migrating customers from on-premise to SaaS, we placed a big emphasis on product functionality, and we made efforts to make the SaaS version appealing in order to encourage our customers to move away from their on-premise platform.
-We invested a lot in customer education, product demos, etc. We set up dedicated R&D and product management programs to validate the SaaS functionality vs. that of the on-premise version.
-These activities, as well as others, were done to ensure we facilitate the transition and help customers migrate independently, with the help of professional services, or with the help of our support teams.
+When migrating customers from on-premise to SaaS, we place a big emphasis on product functionality, and we make efforts to make the SaaS version appealing in order to encourage our customers to move away from their on-premise platform.
+We invest a lot in customer education, product demos, etc. We set up dedicated R&D and product management programs to validate the SaaS functionality vs. that of the on-premise version.
+These activities, as well as others, are done to ensure we facilitate the transition and help customers migrate independently, with the help of professional services, or with the help of our support teams.

 Irit Eizips: How does the role of the customer success manager differ when handling on-premise vs SaaS?
 What skills are needed to be successful with on-premise clients vs SaaS clients?